bmcnair2/Election_Analysis/README.md

 # Election Analysis

-A Colorado Board of Elections employee has given the following task of completing an election audit for a recent local congressional election.
+A Colorado Board of Elections employee gave the following task of completing an election audit for a recent local congressional election.
 The purpose of the audit was to investiage which counties voted, how much they voted, and who they voted for.
 The data came from the election_results.csv file and the analysis was performed using Python.

 ## Resources